Avatar: The Game: Plot

-Ryder is transported to a combat area known as the FEBA, where Na'vi warriors, under the powerful Beyda'amo, are inflicting death and destruction to the RDA and slowing the advance to a halt.
+Ryder is transported to a combat area known as the FEBA, where Na'vi warriors, under the legendary chieftain Beyda'amo, are inflicting death and destruction to the RDA and slowing the advance to a halt.
 At this point Ryder’s primary goal is to collect the shards and extract the harmonic.
 In the process, Ryder has to kill Beyda'amo.
 They are transported to Grave's Bog where along with collecting the shards and extracting the harmonic, Ryder has to kill Tan Jala.
 They go to The Hanging Gardens where they discover that Dr. Harper is still alive and working for the Na'vi with two other people.
-After killing them, Ryder learns that Commander Falco has went rogue, stolen the Emulator, and killed Dr. Monroe.
+After killing them, Ryder learns that Commander Falco has gone rogue, stolen the Emulator, and killed Dr. Monroe.

 Ryder travels to The Plains of Goliath for their final missions.
 Upon arrival Ryder is ordered to eliminate three Na'vi leaders and the first leader persuades him to join the Na'vi but the player can decline and kill the other leaders.
 Col. Miles Quaritch gives Ryder a Dragon Ship to go to Tantalus and get some charges from Boom Boom Batista to blow up the stone wall and get the Dragon Ship to access the Well of Souls, where Ryder finds Falco trying to activate the Emulator.
 After killing Falco, Ryder activates the Emulator and cuts the connection of the Na'vi behind them from Eywa.
 This finishes the game.
 However, if the player chooses to accept Swawta's request Ryder has to kill the RDA leaders instead.

-The Wii and PSP versions have a different storyline, where the player character is a young Na'vi named Raiuk who engages in a personal vendetta against the RDA after they attack his village.
+The Wii and PSP versions have a different storyline, where the player character is a young Na'vi named Raiuk who is the sole survivor of his clan after an RDA attack.
+He sets out on a personal vendetta to avenge his people and recover the stolen artifacts of his tribe, thereby preventing their complete extinction.

-The Nintendo DS version of the game also has a different storyline as it revolves around Na'vi boy named Nok who tries to stop the biological research of Dr. Anthony Ossman with the help of Ossman's daughter Molly.
+The Nintendo DS version of the game also has a different storyline as it revolves around a Na'vi boy named Nok who tries to stop the harmful biological research of RDA researcher Dr. Anthony Ossman with the help of Ossman's daughter Molly.

 Development

 Ubisoft developed Avatar: The Game in conjunction with director James Cameron as he filmed Avatar.
-While Sigourney Weaver, Michelle Rodriguez, and Stephen Lang reprised their voices for their characters, neither Sam Worthington, Zoe Saldana, or their characters (Jake Sully and Neytiri) appeared in the game.
+While Sigourney Weaver, Michelle Rodriguez, Giovanni Ribisi, and Stephen Lang reprised their voices for their characters, neither Sam Worthington, Zoe Saldana, or their characters (Jake Sully and Neytiri) appeared in the game.
 The game was developed as an adaptation of the movie of the same name, with an original storyline and similar features.
 The developers had carte blanche from the film.

 Composer Chance Thomas was hired to write the music for Avatar: The Game.